eevajonnapanula/neule.art/README.md

 Here are couple of ideas, how I might improve the site:
 - [x] Show random colors
+- [x] Show stock from some yarn stores
+- [ ] Add possibility to choose color for every motif
 - [ ] Add possibility to share the colors in cleaner format (png?)
-- [ ] Show stock from some yarn stores
-- [ ] Add possibility to choose color for every motif
 - [ ] Progressive enhancement: Change color dynamically

 ## License